Healthy Food, Healthy Community

-I made the assumption that Emma had been dreaming of having a farm for a long time, since those early childhood stories perhaps.
+I made the assumption that Emma had been dreaming of having a farm for a long time, like since childhood.
 But I was way off.
 She actually thought about it for just a few months.
 “I’d always wanted to start a business, but I had thought it would be something like a café or a coffee shop.
 But then I realized, ‘wow, you really need a lot of money to do that.’

 “Honestly, at one point I wrote down a list of what I had on my side.
 I didn’t have money, but I had a computer, and I had access to some land [at her parents’ house]….so how could I start a business with that?
 And I thought: Farming.
 I can grow food.”

 She and her husband and infant son moved to her parents’ house in the winter of 2010, and Emma got to work expanding her parents’ vegetable garden, which she had helped them begin the year before.
 She was so tired during this process that she suspected she had Lyme’s disease, but it was her mom who made the correct diagnosis: pregnancy.
 Her second child, a daughter, was born in January of 2011.